TheRenegadeCoder/SnakeMD/docs/install.rst

     (.venv) C:\Users\example>

-If all goes well, you should see the name of the virtual environment appended to the front of your system path.
+If all goes well, we should see the name of the virtual environment appended to the front of the system path.

 5. Update Pip
 ^^^^^^^^^^^^^